Cloud-SPAN/genomics03-using-the-command-line/_episodes/02-working-with-file.md

 questions:
 - "How can I view and search file contents?"
 - "How can I create, copy and delete files and directories?"
-- "How can I control who has permission to modify a file?"
 - "How can I repeat recently used commands?"
 objectives:
 - View, search within, copy, move, and rename files.
 Create new directories.
 - Use wildcards (`*`) to perform operations on multiple files.
-- Make a file read only.
 - Use the `history` command to view and repeat recently used commands.
 keypoints:
 - "You can view file contents using `less`, `cat`, `head` or `tail`."
 - "The commands `cp`, `mv`, and `mkdir` are useful for manipulating existing files and creating new directories."
-- "You can view file permissions using `ls -l` and change permissions using `chmod`."
 - "The `history` command and the up arrow on your keyboard can be used to repeat recently used commands."
 ---